Suicide attack on Shiite mosque in Afghanistan kills 37

 KABUL, Afghanistan (AP) — Suicide bombers assaulted a Shiite mosque in southern Afghanistan that was packed with worshippers attending weekly Friday prayers, killing at least 37 people and wounding more than 70, according to a hospital official and an eyewitness.

-The attack on the Imam Barga mosque came a week after a bombing claimed by a local Islamic State affiliate killed 46 people at a Shiite mosque in northern Afghanistan.
+There was no immediate claim of responsibility for the attack on the Imam Barga mosque.
+It came a week after a bombing claimed by the local Islamic State affiliate killed 46 people at a Shiite mosque in northern Afghanistan.

 Murtaza, an eye-witness who like many Afghans goes by one name, said four suicide bombers attacked the mosque.
 Two detonated their explosives at a security gate, allowing the other two to run inside and strike the congregation of worshippers.

-Speaking to The Associated Press by phone, he said Friday prayers are typically attended by around 500 people.
+Speaking to The Associated Press by phone, he said Friday prayers are typically attended by around 500 people at the mosque.

 Video footage from the scene showed bodies scattered across blood-stained carpets, with survivors walking around in a daze or crying out in anguish.